56 Companies That Pay College Tuition

 Qualcomm

-Individuals working at Qualcomm who are interested in undergoing programs offered via a number of various massive open online courses (MOOCs), like Coursera or Udacity, may enjoy full tuition reimbursement.
+Individuals working at Qualcomm and are interested in undergoing programs offered via several massive open online courses (MOOCs), like Coursera or Udacity may enjoy full tuition reimbursement.

 Raytheon Technologies

-At Raytheon Technologies, there’s the so-called Employee Scholar Program.
-This allows eligible associates to reimburse tuition as well as selected college-related fees.
-However, those who wish to take advantage of the company’s tuition assistance program can only choose from approved courses or degrees.
+The Employee Scholar Program at Raytheon Technologies allows eligible associates to reimburse tuition as well as selected college-related fees, though they can only choose from approved courses or degrees.

 ServiceNow